bubunyo/git-rbs/README.md

 ## Usage

-Use the command `rbs` in any git enabled folder
+Use the command `git r` in any git enabled folder

 ### Installation